 There’s also a status light.
 It doesn’t reflect battery charge status–it’s just letting you know that the charger is correctly plugged into the DC socket.

 And while this is a small point, I find it handy that it comes in white.
-I’ve left many black ones in rental cars before in the rush to catch a flight or train.
+I’ve left many black ones in rental cars before in a rush to catch a flight or train.
 The white option at least stands out a bit against the dark dashboard and makes it just that little less likely I’ll forget it.
-(So far so good!)
+(So far, so good!)